MicrosoftDocs/memdocs/memdocs/intune/fundamentals/deployment-guide-enrollment-android.md

 This task list provides an overview.
 For more specific information, see enrollment for [AOSP corporate-owned userless devices](../enrollment/android-aosp-corporate-owned-userless-enroll.md) and [AOSP corporate-owned user-associated devices](../enrollment/android-aosp-corporate-owned-user-associated-enroll.md).

-- Be sure your devices are [supported](supported-devices-browsers.md), and can scan QR codes.
+- Be sure your devices are [supported](supported-devices-browsers.md).
 - Factory reset the devices.
 This step is required.
 New devices might not require a factory reset.
 - In the [Endpoint Manager admin center](https://go.microsoft.com/fwlink/?linkid=2109431), create an enrollment profile, and have your device group(s) ready.
 For the specific steps, see:
   - [AOSP corporate-owned userless devices](../enrollment/android-aosp-corporate-owned-userless-enroll.md)
   - [AOSP corporate-owned user-associated devices](../enrollment/android-aosp-corporate-owned-user-associated-enroll.md)
-- Enroll the devices in Intune by scanning the QR code.
+- Enroll the devices in Intune.
 For the specific steps, see:
   - [AOSP corporate-owned userless devices](../enrollment/android-aosp-corporate-owned-userless-enroll.md)
   - [AOSP corporate-owned user-associated devices](../enrollment/android-aosp-corporate-owned-user-associated-enroll.md)